-There was no source to find this information prior to 2015 when we originally published this guide, which has been updated many times since, and it has become an invaluable resource for thousands of buyers and fellow realtors.
+There was no source to find this information, prior to 2015, when we originally published this guide, and it has become an invaluable resource for thousands of buyers and fellow realtors.
+We regularly make updates, to keep it relevant.

-2) Finding out which condos in Honolulu allow short-term renting, scroll down half the page, and see the entire list.
+3) Finding out which condos in Honolulu allow short-term renting; read on.

 See related article: Bill 41 (CO 22-7) – Oahu’s New Short-Term Rental Rules 2022

-- Investors buy them because of the maximum rental income potential.
+- Investors who purchase them because of the maximum rental income potential.

-- 2nd home buyers buy them because of the maximum rental flexibility that allows them to generate rental income and utilize them for personal enjoyment between bookings.
+- Second home buyers who purchase them because of the maximum rental flexibility; generate rental income and utilize for personal enjoyment between bookings.

 See related article: Waikiki Condotel Reality: Cash Flow vs Lifestyle